-In this post I’ll show you how to create Google Sheets drop down menus using the data validation method.
+In this post I’ll show you how to create dynamic charts in Google Sheets, with drop down menus (data validation).

-I’ve had a few questions recently on how to add interactivity to charts in Google Sheets, which is a great question that’s worthy of a detailed explanation.
+I get lots of questions on how to add interactivity to charts in Google Sheets.
+It’s a great question that’s worthy of a detailed explanation.

 Dynamic charts can really enhance reports and dashboards, allowing for more information to be conveyed in the same amount of screen space.
 This article will show you how to use the data validation method to make a Google Sheets drop down menu to control a dynamic chart.

-Step-by-step guide to creating a Google Sheets drop down menu
+Step-by-step guide to creating dynamic charts in Google Sheets

-This article walks through the steps to create a neat Google Sheets drop down menu and interactive chart, so the user can select a parameter, e.g. a sales channel or name, and see the chart update.
+This article walks through the steps to create dynamic charts in Google Sheets, with drop down menus so the user can select a parameter, e.g. a sales channel or name, and see the chart update.

 It’s a relatively simple technique but surprisingly powerful.